johnsci911/nvim-ide/README.md

 ## Neovim IDE
 #####  --- A neovim configuration base in LUA ---

+## Compatible OS
+- Mac and Linux
+- Windows - You have to use your own docker container or equivalent (Future plan)

 #### Awesome Plugins that are used
 - **lsp-trouble** - to jumping between lsp warnings
 - **nvim-treesitter** - for accurate syntax highlighting